-Nick & Aaron Carter's Feud Is Only a Small Piece of Their Family Saga
+Nick & Aaron Carter's Estrangement Escalates: Inside Their Family Saga

 "I started to get blamed by the rest of the family.
 They were blaming me for the death," he said on Dr. Phil.
 "I felt it was unfair, especially with all the things I have done and continue to do for them."
 His father, Nick said, "kind of led by fear," and "I became the father in a lot of ways, due to the fact that I was making more money than my father.
 I love my family.
 But there comes a point when you really have to ask yourself if you are helping or hurting them."

-Nick said that, when Aaron went to rehab in 2011, he took him.
+Nick said that he took Aaron to rehab.
 "It was heartbreaking but, at the same time, there was more hope."

 Jeff Kravitz/FilmMagic, Inc

-Recently Aaron has made more headlines with Twitter feuds and interviews about his roller coaster journey than he has with his music, but he hasn't stopped recording or performing.
-Earlier this year he released the EP LøVë, leading with the single "Fool's Gold."
+Recently Aaron has made more headlines with Twitter feuds and interviews about his roller coaster journey than he has with his music, but he didn't stop performing, and eventually he got back in the studio.
+In 2017 he released the EP LøVë, leading with the single "Fool's Gold," and then came a full-length version of LøVë—his fifth studio album and first LP in 16 years—in February 2018.

-But last year he acknowledged that, despite his month spent in rehab, he wasn't substance-free—nor did he see a problem with that.
+But in 2016 he acknowledged that, despite time he'd spent in rehab over the years, he wasn't substance-free—nor did he see a problem with that.

 "I drink wine.
 I smoke weed.
 I have anxiety problems, I take medication for anxiety.
 I mean, it's just what it is," he told Entertainment Tonight in April 2016.
 "The misconceptions are that I'm a meth head, or I'm a crackhead, or I'm a drug addict, or I'm this or that...I'm not going to abuse things.
 It's just how I'm gonna do my life."